yusefali24/INST377/git/README.md

 ### Pulling Your Repo (Github &rarr; Your PC, whenever there're any changes on Github)
 Your Git repo has been contributed by your friend, but your computer still doesn't have your friend's contribution, because you accepted your friend's pull request online and never downloaded the new changes onto your computer.
 In this case, you need to "pull" the up-to-date changes.

-1. Go to your original repo folder on your computer (not the folked repo folder) using the `cd` command.
+1. Go to your original repo folder on your computer (not the forked repo folder) using the `cd` command.
 2. Type this:

 	```